Education and Training

 Body imaging fellows receive extensive exposure to CT colonography led by Dr. Jason Pietryga.
 Exams are performed at three sites but interpreted centrally to maximize experience.
 All fellows will easily meet accreditation criteria to allow independent interpretation of CT colonography upon completion of fellowship.

-We are currently accepting applications for the AY 2020-2021 through July 30, 2018.
-Interested applicants are encouraged to complete this form and also send a personal statement, CV, USMLE and COMLEX transcripts, current photo, three letters of recommendation, one being written by the program director.
+We are currently accepting applications for AY 2021-2022 through November 15, 2019.
+Interested applicants are encouraged to complete this form and also send a personal statement, CV, USMLE and COMLEX transcripts, current photo, three letters of recommendation, one being written by the program director, to: